Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 # Record the purchase

-The *POS* module offers several ways to select an offer and to search for it.
+The *Venduo POS* module offers several ways to select an offer and to search for it.
 Additionally, you can prepare further actions for editing the bill list &ndash; and to ensure the protection of minors.

 ## Use single scan